pauljickling/notes/devops/servers/apache.md

 Apache has two directories related to site configuration, `sites-available` and `sites-enabled`.
 As an administrator you should modify the config files in `sites-available` and the `sites-enabled` directory will automatically update with necessary changes after a server restart.

+## Testing Your Configuration

+Before resetting the Apache process after making configuration changes, it is a good idea to check to run a test on your config.
+You can run `apache2ctl configtest` or `apache2ctl -t` to check for syntax errors, as well as other potential issues with your config changes.

 ## Running as a Process

 The Apache server can be managed with commands like `sudo service apache start`, `sudo service apache stop`, `sudo service apache restart`, etc. By default the restart of an Apache service is handled gracefully so that it does not interfere with client requests.